rolandyangg/C122/project2/README.md

 Create Bruijn graph out of a spectrum.
 Find a Eulerian path in the Bruijn graph.
 Reconstruct the genome from the Eulerian path.

 Use a modified version of project1b.py solution to map the reads back to the reconstructed genome (dynamic programming edit distance method).
 The reads are then sorted by their identified potential position in the genome.

+## Project 2b

+Generates/reconstructs a sequence of reads for a genome from a set of reads.

+### Score

+Overall: 0.879

+### Implementation

+Generates a spectrum by forming all kmers of size 12 from every read.
+Filter the kmers such that if any appears less than or equal to 3 times it is discarded.

+Feed the generated spectrum into the project2a.py solution.